Dynamic behavior for a gradient algorithm with energy and momentum: Discrete schemes vs continuous-time-limits

-\end{theorem} This result follows from a standard ODE analysis.
-In the present setting, it is guaranteed by the boundedness of $U_k$ as shown in Theorem \ref{ubdd} and the boundedness of $U(t)$ that will be shown in Theorem \ref{exist}.
+\end{theorem} 2mm This result is a consequence of a standard ODE analysis.
+In the present context, it is assured by the boundedness of $U_k$, as demonstrated in Theorem \ref{ubdd}, and the forthcoming demonstration of the boundedness of $U(t)$ that will be shown in Theorem \ref{exist}.